inasafe/inasafe-doc/docs/source/user-docs/application-help/batch_runner.rst

    :alt: Batch Runner
    :align: center

-   Batch Runner
+   *Batch Runner*

 With this tool you can setup numerous scenarios and run them all in one go.
-A typical use case may be where you define a number of e.g. flood impact scenarios all using a standard dataset e.g. ``flood.shp``.
-As new flood data becomes available you replace ``flood.shp`` and rerun the scenarios using the batch runner.
+For example, in a typical use case you might define a number of flood impact scenarios all using a standard dataset, such as :file:`flood.shp`.
+As new flood data becomes available you replace :file:`flood.shp` and rerun the scenarios using the batch runner.
 Using this approach you can quickly produce regional contingency plans as your understanding of hazards changes.
-When you run the batch of scenarios, pdf reports are generated automatically and all placed in a single common directory making it easy for you to browse and disseminate the reports produced.
+When you run the batch of scenarios, PDF reports are generated automatically and all placed in a single common directory making it easy for you to browse and disseminate the reports produced.

-When the batch process completes, it will also produce a summary report like this::
+When the batch process completes, it will produce a summary report like this::

     InaSAFE Batch Report File